University campus in South Carolina

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Computer Programming Degree Programs in South Carolina — Detailed School Profiles
+In-depth Computer Programming program profiles in South Carolina

 Limestone University offers Computer Programming programs in Gaffney, SC.
 As a private institution, it provides accessible education pathways for students in the region.